elfrances/actFileTool/README.md

     --max-grade-change <value>
         Limit the maximum change in grade between points to the specified value.
 The elevation values are adjusted accordingly.
+    --max-speed-change <value>
+        Limit the maximum change in speed between points to the specified value.
     --min-grade <value>
         Limit the minimum grade to the specified value.
 The elevation values are adjusted accordingly.
     --name <name>
         String to use for the <name> tag of the track in the output file.
+    --no-elev-adj
+        Do not auto-adjust the elevation values when the grade values are modified.
     --output-file <name>
         Write the output data into the specified file.
 If not specified the output data is written to standard output.